vistadataproject/documents/Background/README.md

 # Credits
-This project builds on the work of many.
+This project builds on the efforts of many.

 ### Architecture and Design